siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 **Note:** Please be aware that the terms *primary* and *secondary* are not used in accordance to common UX terminology for primary, secondary and ghost button.

 ## Options
 - **Default:** Use for the most important or most-likely next action within the user interface.
-These are typically actions that advance the user through a process, such as "Submit" "Save" or "Add".
+These are typically actions that advance the user through a process, such as "Submit", "Save" or "Add".
 We use these sparingly, and recommend only one per layout.
 These are typically called *primary* buttons in UX.
 - **Outline:** Use for standard actions that need to be easily recognizable or for actions supporting the default (primary) action.
-These could include actions like "Cancel" "Reset" or "Advanced Options".
+These could include actions like "Cancel", "Reset" or "Advanced Options".
 These are typically called *secondary* in UX.
 - **Ghost:** Use for actions that are typically not part of the core user journey but serve specialized or conditional purposes.
-Tertiary buttons can represent actions such as "Advanced settings" "More options" "Help" or "Customize".
+Tertiary buttons can represent actions such as "Advanced settings", "More options", "Help" or "Customize".
 They may also be used for conditional actions like "Change preferences" or "View details".
 - **Icon:** Icons can also be displayed with button labels.
 - **Disabled:** Buttons can be disabled (see also button states).
 - **Loading:** A loading spinner is displayed on the button.
 The spinner replaces an icon when available.